gustavochm/phasepy/docs/source/basic/phasepy.mixture.rst

 >>> mix.unifac() #Read UNIFAC database

-.. warning:: Remember to supply the necessary parameters for the model that you are going to use
+.. warning:: User is required to supply the necessary parameters for methods

 .. autoclass:: phasepy.mixture